nanyaDev/aoc-20/README.md

-# Advent of Code 2020
+# 🎄 Advent of Code 2020 🎄

 My solutions to [Advent of Code](https://adventofcode.com/) 2020 in Ruby.
-Aiming to make leaderboards next year! 🎄

 | #  | title                              | genre                      | notes |
 |----|------------------------------------|----------------------------|-------|